Real topological Hochschild homology via the norm and Real Witt vectors: Introduction

 where

 \end{defin} This theory of Real Hochschild homology is computable using homological algebra for Mackey functors.
-We prove that Real topological Hochschild homology and Real Hochschild homology are related by a linearization map. \begin{thm} For any $(-1)$-connected $E_\sigma$-ring $A$, we have a natural homomorphism
+We prove that Real topological Hochschild homology and Real Hochschild homology are related by a linearization map.